-- a valuation of the fair value of the employee warrants (BSPCEs) granted to employees and/or executives and share warrants (BSAs) granted to non-employee members of the Board of Directors and scientific consultants and to service providers, performed on the basis of actuarial models; these models require the use by the Company of certain calculation assumptions such as the expected volatility of the security; - an estimate of the Research Tax Credit based on internal and external expenses incurred by the Company during the year.
-Only eligible research expenses are included in the calculation of the research tax credit.
+- an estimate of time and costs required to complete the collaboration agreement with Nestlé Health Science; - a valuation of the fair value of the employee warrants (BSPCEs) granted to employees and/or executives and share warrants (BSAs) granted to non-employee members of the Board of Directors and scientific consultants and to service providers, performed on the basis of actuarial models; these models require the use by the Company of certain calculation assumptions such as the expected volatility of the security and assumptions concerning the achievement of performance criteria; - an estimate of the expected dates of achievement of the performance conditions for the duration of the spillover from the granting of stock options and free shares; - an estimate of the Research Tax Credit based on internal and external expenses incurred by the Company during the year.
+Only eligible research expenses are included in the calculation of the research tax credit; - an estimate of provisions.

-3.18 Presentation of Financial Assets and Financial Liabilities Measured at Fair Value
+3.19 Presentation of Financial Assets and Financial Liabilities Measured at Fair Value

-- In accordance with the amendments to IFRS 7, financial instruments are presented in three categories based on a hierarchical method used to determine their fair value: - level 1: fair value calculated using quoted prices in an active market for identical assets and liabilities; - level 2: fair value calculated using valuation techniques based on observable market data such as prices of similar assets and liabilities or parameters quoted in an active market; - level 3: fair value calculated using valuation techniques based wholly or partly on unobservable inputs such as prices in an inactive market or a valuation based on multiples for unlisted securities.
+In accordance with the amendments to IFRS 7, financial instruments are presented in three categories based on a hierarchical method used to determine their fair value:

+- level 1: fair value calculated using quoted prices in an active market for identical assets and liabilities; - level 2: fair value calculated using valuation techniques based on observable market data such as prices of similar assets and liabilities or parameters quoted in an active market; - level 3: fair value calculated using valuation techniques based wholly or partly on unobservable inputs such as prices in an inactive market or a valuation based on multiples for unlisted securities.

-3.19 Subsequent events
+3.20 Subsequent events

-The Consolidated Financial Statements are adjusted to reflect the subsequent events that alter the amounts related to the situations that exist as of the closing date.
-The adjustments are made until the date the consolidated financial statements are approved and authorized for issuance by the Board of Directors.
+The Consolidated Statements of Financial Position and the Consolidated Statements of (Loss) of the Company are adjusted to reflect the subsequent events that alter the amounts related to the situations that exist as of the closing date.
+The adjustments are made until the date the financial statements are approved and authorized for issuance by the Board of Directors.